Ernest Swinton

-Major-General Sir Ernest Dunlop Swinton, KBE, CB, DSO (21 October 1868 – 15 January 1951) was a British Army officer who played a part in the development and adoption of the tank during the First World War.
+Major General Sir Ernest Dunlop Swinton, KBE, CB, DSO (21 October 1868 – 15 January 1951) was a British Army officer who played a part in the development and adoption of the tank during the First World War.
 He was also a war correspondent and author of several short stories on military themes.
-He is credited, along with fellow officer Lieutenant-Colonel Walter Dally Jones, with having initiated the use of the word "tank" as a code-name for the first tracked, armoured fighting vehicles.
+He is credited, along with fellow officer Lieutenant-Colonel Walter Dally Jones, with having initiated the use of the word "tank" as a code-name for the first British, tracked, armoured fighting vehicles.

 Early life and career

 Swinton was born in Bangalore, India, in 1868.
 His father was a judge with the Madras Civil Service.
 The family returned to England in 1874, and Swinton was educated at University College School, Rugby School, Cheltenham College, Blackheath Proprietary School, and the Royal Military Academy, Woolwich.
 He was commissioned a second lieutenant in the Corps of Royal Engineers on 17 February 1888.
 Serving in India, he was promoted to lieutenant on 17 February 1891, and to captain on 17 February 1899.

 He served as a captain during the Second Boer War (1899–1902), and returned home in September 1902, two months after the end of the war.
 For his service, he received the Distinguished Service Order (DSO) in the September 1901 South African Honours list (the order was dated 29 November 1900).
 Although principally concerned with railway construction, he took a keen interest in tactics, fortifications, and the effectiveness of modern weaponry, especially the recently introduced machine-gun.
 After the war, he wrote his book on small unit tactics, The Defence of Duffer's Drift, a military classic on minor tactics that has been used by the Canadian and British Armies to train their NCOs and officers, and by US military to train its officers.
 In the years leading up to the First World War, he served as a staff officer and as an official historian of the Russo-Japanese War.
+He was promoted to major in December 1906.

 First World War

-The War Minister, Lord Kitchener, appointed Swinton as the official British war correspondent on the Western Front.
-Journalists were not allowed at the front, and Swinton's reports were censored leading to an effectively uncontroversial although even-handed reporting.
+The War Minister, Lord Kitchener, appointed Swinton as the official British war correspondent on the Western Front in 1914.
+Journalists were not allowed at the front, and Swinton's reports were censored and vetted before being passed to the press leading to an effectively uncontroversial although even-handed reporting.
+He was promoted to the temporary rank of lieutenant colonel in August 1914.